 ‘The rising moon creates a monster’

 Track of the Moon Beast is a 1972 American science fiction horror film, directed by Richard Ashe from a screenplay by Bill Finger (co-creator of Batman in 1939) and Charles Sinclair (The Green Slime).
 It was filmed in 1972 but remained unsold for four years and is now in the public domain.

-The film stars Chase Cordell, Leigh Drake, Gregorio Sala, Patrick Wright, Francine Kessler, Timothy Wayne Brown, Crawford MacCallum and Jeanne Swain.
+The movie stars Chase Cordell, Leigh Drake, Gregorio Sala, Patrick Wright, Francine Kessler, Timothy Wayne Brown, Crawford MacCallum and Jeanne Swain.
 Makeup artist Joe Blasco (Shivers) played the titular Moon Beast.

 It is one of the few horror movies filmed in New Mexico.